isomerpages/moe-meridianpri/_our-partners/Parents Support Group.md

 ![](/images/PSG_2023.png)

-<p style="font-size: 15px;">Some of our treasured Parent Volunteers with our school leaders and teachers during an activity conducted by parents for the parents</p>
+<i>Some of our treasured Parent Volunteers with our school leaders and teachers during an activity conducted by parents for the parents</i>

 <p align="justify">The PSG complements the school by aligning itself with the school’s objectives, supporting and strengthening the school’s programmes to improve our children’s well-being and learning.</p>